On the distribution of equivalence classes of random symmetric p-adic matrices: Preliminaries

-For any $Q \in S_n(\QQ_p)$ there exists a matrix $U \in \GL_n(\QQ_p)$ such that $Q = U D U^{\top}$, where $D$ is the representative of the corresponding class defined by $d(Q)$ and $c(Q)$.
-There are only $2|\QQ_p^{\times}/(\QQ_p^{\times})^2| = 8$ classes altogether.
 Note that this is very different from the spectral decomposition of a real symmetric matrix, where the diagonal entries of $D$ are the eigenvalues of the matrix, and $U$ is the unitary matrix of eigenvectors.
 It is possible to consider a different decomposition which would be analogous to the spectral decomposition (for example, see \cite{fulman2002random}), but this is not the subject of this paper.